 - Closer relationships with professors who will be able to speak more to your work as a true scholar of history.

 - Professional and intellectual development opportunities, such as thesis advisor meet-and-greets, resume and coverletter workshops, and grad school application workshops.

 - Free or subsidized history-related programming, such as trips to the haunted Lemp Mansion, movies and dinners, and shows.

 - Opportunities for further scholarship, including scholarships, fellowships, and research positions.

 - Honors at graduation.

 Joining Phi Alpha Theta

 Phi Alpha Theta accepts applicants each semester.
-If you have any questions or are interested in joining Phi Alpha Theta, please contact Jorge Puentes or Professor Elizabeth Borgwardt for more information.
+If you have any questions or are interested in joining Phi Alpha Theta, please contact Brigid Hosmer or Professor Iver Bernstein for more information.